Rates of convergence in the multivariate weak invariance principle for nonuniformly hyperbolic maps: Introduction

 Let $T:M\to M$ be a chaotic dynamical system with ergodic invariant probability measure $\mu$.
 Let $v:M\to \R^d$ be an observable with $\int v\, d\mu = 0 $ and let $S_n = \sum_{i=0}^{n-1}{v\circ T^i}$ be its sequence of Birkhoff sums.
 Consider the c\`adl\`ag process $W_n \in D([0,1],\R^d)$ defined by $W_n(t) = n^{-1/2} S_{[nt]}$.
 Then $v$ is said to satisfy the \textit{weak invariance principle (WIP)} if $W_n$ weakly converges to a Brownian motion.

 For many classes of dynamical systems the WIP is satisfied by all sufficiently regular observables.
-For example, for nonuniformly hyperbolic/expanding maps modelled by a Young tower with summable return time tails~\cite{young1998statistical,young1999recurrence} the WIP is satisfied by all H\"older observables; this class includes many examples such as Axiom A diffeomorphisms, dispersing billiards and certain intermittent maps.
+For example, for nonuniformly hyperbolic/expanding maps modelled by a Young tower whose return time function is square-integrable~\cite{young1998statistical,young1999recurrence}, the WIP is satisfied by all H\"older observables.
+This class includes many examples such as Axiom A diffeomorphisms, dispersing billiards and certain intermittent maps.

-The problem of quantifying the convergence rate in the WIP for dynamical systems has attracted much interest recently~\cite{antoniou_melbourne,dedecker_merlevede_rio,liu_wang_stationary,liu_wang_sequential,paviato_rates_article,leppanen_nakajima_nakano}.
+The problem of quantifying the convergence rate in the WIP for dynamical systems has attracted much interest recently~\cite{antoniou_melbourne,dedecker_merlevede_rio,liu_wang_stationary,liu_wang_sequential,paviato_rates_article,leppanen_nakajima_nakano,liu_saussol_vaienti_wang,melbourne_wang}.

 Antoniou \& Melbourne~\cite{antoniou_melbourne} obtained rates in the Prokhorov metric for $\R$-valued H\"older observables of nonuniformly expanding maps.
-In the same setting, Liu \& Wang~\cite{liu_wang_stationary} obtained rates in the Wasserstein-$p$ metric and Dedecker, Merlev\`ede \& Rio~\cite{dedecker_merlevede_rio} established improved rates in the Wasserstein-$2$ metric.
-In particular, for systems modelled by Young towers with superpolynomial tails, \cite{antoniou_melbourne} obtained a rate of $O(n^{-\kappa})$ in the Prokhorov metric for all $\kappa<\frac{1}{4}$, \cite{liu_wang_stationary} obtained the same rate in the Wasserstein-$p$ metric for all $p<\infty$, and \cite{dedecker_merlevede_rio} achieved a sharper bound of $O(n^{-1/4}(\log n)^{1/2})$ in the Wasserstein-2 metric.
+In the same setting, Liu \& Wang \cite{liu_wang_stationary} obtained rates in the Wasserstein-$p$ metric and Dedecker, Merlev\`ede \& Rio~\cite{dedecker_merlevede_rio} established improved rates in the Wasserstein-$2$ metric.
+In particular, for systems modelled by Young towers with superpolynomial tails, \cite{antoniou_melbourne} obtained a rate of $O(n^{-\kappa})$ in the Prokhorov metric for all $\kappa<\frac{1}{4}$, \cite{liu_wang_stationary} obtained the same rate in the Wasserstein-$p$ metric for all $p<\infty$, and \cite{dedecker_merlevede_rio} achieved a sharper bound of $O(n^{-1/4}(\log n)^{1/4})$ in the Wasserstein-2 metric.
+The papers~\cite{antoniou_melbourne,liu_wang_stationary} rely on the martingale approximation method, whereas~\cite{dedecker_merlevede_rio} proves strong approximation results for a class of weakly dependent sequences of random variables.
+The method in~\cite{dedecker_merlevede_rio} is based on constructing an explicit approximating sequence of iid Gaussian random variables and controlling the approximation error via a quantitative conditional central limit theorem together with a Fuk–Nagaev type inequality.

 The only existing result on rates in the \emph{multivariate} WIP (that is for $\R^d$-valued observables with $d>1$) for dynamical systems is due to Paviato~\cite{paviato_rates_article}, and applies to the aforementioned class of nonuniformly expanding maps, and also to nonuniformly hyperbolic flows.
 He obtained rates in the Wasserstein-$1$ metric that are independent of $d$ but are at best $O(n^{-1/6})$ for $d > 1$.
+This is because he uses martingale methods, and obtaining better rates in the multivariate WIP remains an open problem for martingales (see the introduction of~\cite{multidim_martingale_asip} for more details).

 In this paper, we obtain rates in the multivariate WIP in the Wasserstein-$p$ metric for nonuniformly hyperbolic maps modelled by Young towers.
 In particular, for systems modelled by a Young tower with superpolynomial tails we obtain a rate of $O(n^{-\kappa})$ in the Wasserstein-$p$ metric for all $\kappa<\frac{1}{4}$ and $p<\infty$.
 In contrast to existing results on rates in the WIP for nonuniformly hyperbolic maps, we do not assume exponential contraction along stable leaves so our results apply to slowly mixing invertible systems such as Bunimovich flowers~\cite{bunimovich_flowers} (see Example~\ref{exa:flowers}).